mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The proposed contract will include three 3 Phases.
 In Phase 1 each Contractor will be required to:
   - demonstrate a functional prototype of their Solution (defined as a minimum viable demonstration of capability).
   - The presentation to a panel anticipated to be held in Shawinigan, Quebec in mid-March 2018.
-Reasonable expenses for attending the panel presentation will be covered, see Appendix X for details.
+Reasonable expenses for attending the panel presentation will be covered, see Appendix 3 Section 4.1.2 for details.
   - The maximum funding available for Phase 1 of any contract resulting from this CFP is $15,000.00, applicable Taxes excluded.

 The maximum funding available for all phases of any contract resulting from this CFP is $320,000 for the Open by Default accessibility challenge, applicable taxes and travel and living expenses are excluded.